Bankruptcy / How To File Bankruptcy Without A Lawyer

 Your Chapter 7 bankruptcy forms consist of roughly 24 forms, but the number of forms may be dependent on how you answer certain questions.
 Because it's dependent, your bankruptcy forms could number 70 or more pages.

-United States Court website.
+You can access the official bankruptcy forms online through the United States Court website.
 The Fresh Start Finance filing software has specific forms based on your answers to questions, so it takes away some of the guesswork and saves time.

 6. File Your Bankruptcy Forms with the Bankruptcy Court and Pay the Filing Fee